Oxymetaphoric/milestone_project_1/README.md

 ---

-## :heart: Credits and Acknowlegements
+## :heart: Credits and Acknowledgments

 ---